TheRubyRoseYT/PhoenixDen/README.md

 # About ─═֍ KoboldPhoenix ֍═─
 ─═֍═─--------------------─═֍═─

 Hi!
 Im a Program Developer, Coding Student, Faceless Youtuber!
-This is all the code to my discord server :wink: Seeya there 😅
+This is all the code to my discord server 😉 Seeya there 😅

 ─═֍═─--------------------─═֍═─
 # Credits